kyverno/website/content/en/docs/writing-policies/validate.md

 {{% alert title="Warning" color="warning" %}}
 Since Kubernetes ValidatingAdmissionPolicies are cluster-scoped resources, ClusterPolicies can only be used to generate them.
 {{% /alert %}}

+{{% alert title="Warning" color="warning" %}}
+When Kyverno policies match 'pods', the generated ValidatingAdmissionPolicy will match both 'pods' and 'pods/ephemeralcontainers'.
+This occurs because Kyverno inherently includes 'pods/ephemeralcontainers' by default in the corresponding validatingwebhookconfiguration, and we require analogous behavior for the ValidatingAdmissionPolicies.
+{{% /alert %}}

 The generated ValidatingAdmissionPolicy with its binding is totally managed by the Kyverno admission controller which means deleting/modifying these generated resources will be reverted.
 Any updates to Kyverno policy triggers synchronization in the corresponding ValidatingAdmissionPolicy.